DataIntellectTech/TorQ/docs/dataaccess.md

 |ordering      |0       |enlist(\`desc\`bidprice)                                                                  |                             |list ordering results ascending or descending by column
 |renamecolumn|0         | \`old1\`old2\`old3!\`new1\`new2\`new3                                                    |                         | Either a dictionary of old!new or list of column names

+\* Invalid pairs are two dictionary keys not allowed to be defined simultaneously.

 **Example function call**

 ```